Oregon Bottle Bill: Over 5,000 square feet

 Participating retailers over 5,000 square feet within two miles (zone 1) from a redemption center are not required to accept any container.
 If in zone 2 (up to 3 1/2 miles from center), they are required to accept 24 per person, per day.
 Retailers outside of the zone are required to accept 144.
 Retailers within the zone that choose not to participate in the redemption center program are required to accept 350 containers per person per day.

 Under 5,000 square feet

 They're required to accept 24 containers per person per day if they're within either zone 1 or zone 2 of the redemption center.

 Retailers under 5,000 square feet (small shop, convenience stores and like) outside the two zones are allowed to limit the quantity to 50 containers per person per day.
 They can also limit them to the brand and size they sell.

-Within these limitations, retailers are required to accept containers all hours they're open for business and it is unlawful for retailers to refuse containers unless:
+Within these limitations, retailers are required to accept containers and it is unlawful for retailers to refuse containers unless: